yenbenlemon/Trivia-Question-Web-Service/README.md

 ## Instructions

-Start by downloading and unzipping the completed project.
+- Download the project as a .zip
+- Some browsers may flag the filees due to the javascript.
+Simply keep the files in order to continue.

-Run "node requestserver.js" in the cmd prompt while pointing to this folder Server runs on http://localhost:3000/
+- Run "npm i" in the cmd prompt while pointing to this folder.
+This will install all the required dependencies.
+- Run "node requestserver.js"

+Server runs on http://localhost:3000/

 ### GET /questions: